 - Remote solutions.
 Typically, remote offerings, possibly benefiting from salaries abroad, can increase the cost efficiency for businesses.

 - Budget friendly entertainment.
 People still need some level of entertainment, and if you can sell them a board game which they spend 2 hours a night on for a year, they’ve received huge value for money.

 - Debt management systems.
 There’s no doubt that some people will start to struggle with debt, and cheap or free ways to help them will be popular at these times.

 - Cutting out the middle man.
 Any ideas that allow you to get closer to your direct customer will reduce overheads and allow you to retain more profit.

 To complete this list, here are some ideas that might be less effective in an economic downturn.
-It’s important to realise, though, that any idea can work at any time, presuming you market it correctly and to people who value what you offer and have the money for it.
+It’s important to realise, though, that any idea can work at any time, presuming you market it correctly to people who value and can afford what you offer.

 - Luxury goods sold to the middle of the market.
 If someone has millions of pounds, they can buy what they like, but if you’re offering an element of luxury to middle or working class people, they may deem it unessential compared with food and fuel.

 - High end restaurants.
 For the same reason as luxury goods, expensive restaurants are seen as an unnecessary luxury to most.